luuf/understanding-STNs/README.md

 This is the code used for the experiments in https://arxiv.org/abs/2004.11678

-If you use this code, please cite it as:
+If you use this code, please cite the article as:

 L. Finnveden, Y. Jansson and T. Lindeberg (2021) "Understanding when spatial transformer networks do not support invariance, and what to do about it", Proc.
 International Conference on Pattern Recognition (ICPR 2020), pages 3427-3434, extended version in arXiv:2004.11678.